lyrana/iotsummithol/step-006-charting/README.md

 ![Query 1](../assets/query_01.png)

-You should see your time series displayed in the chart:
+You should see your time series displayed in the chart.
 When you display a time series, Time Series Insights makes an AggregateSeries call.
 Change the search span and intervals to see different results from the query.

 ![Query 2](../assets/query_02.png)